 7-8.
 Cosmic Trip Early Access/Oculus Trailers

 I won't go too much into this since I wrote a full blog post about making this trailer.
 I previously met Funktronic Labs' co-founders Eddie Lee and Kalin at various game events like IndieCade and E3.
-Even before they hired me for this we had met up for lunch, talked about trailers, and the unique challenges that VR games create for trailers.
-If you sit me down to talk about trailers I'll pretty much take up every minute of your time, and while they never said at the time they might want to hire me, of course I hoped that they would.
+We'd previously met for lunch, talked about trailers, and the unique challenges that VR games create for trailers.
+If you sit me down to talk about trailers I'll pretty much take up every minute of your time.
+Later they hired me for the gig!

 This was my first VR trailer, which opened up a whole new level of expertise I'd have to work on for future trailers.